Jomiemma/TODO-APP-TEST/README.md

-# TODO APP TEST
+# ToDo App
- This is the assessment project I did to finish up JAVASCRIPT
+This is the repository for my todo app which i built with html css javascript